-The latest addition to the CL's bag of tricks has been a set of functions to manage the ROM Image database.
+One of the additions to the initial CL's bag of tricks was a set of functions to manage the ROM Image database.
 It's not in the scope of this manual to describe them, you'd have to read the CL manual for that; but this launcher is available to group all of them under a single function in the POWERCL.
 Be very careful not to use the options by mistake - correcting errors in the IMDB is time consuming!